 - It is recommended to use the tool in connection with other schemes focusing on communication and strategy processes, and to include this tool as part of a broader communication plan.

-- It may be a good idea to organise a helpdesk (Tool) to underpin the change process.
+- It may be a good idea to organise a helpdesk (Networking office for healthy and sustainable meals) to underpin the change process.

 - Include plenty of ideas for action to help the change process along, such as capacity-building, and establish relevant networks (Communication and capacity building).